rame0033/poke-demo/README.md

-# poke-demo
+# mtm6404-pokemon-gallery
-2nd demo for data management
+This repository contains the starter files for the Pokemon Gallery project